 Could 2019 finally be the banner year for DMaaS?

-All these factors are putting more pressure than ever on data centre operators.
+All these factors are putting more pressure than ever on data center operators.
 That's why they're realising it's time to leverage technology to operate more efficiently and decrease risk.
 Plus, platforms are now simpler to use and easier to apply.
 Previous perception was such that the architecture required complex engineering.

 Green energy trends in 2019 and other technology adoptions for colocation

-Just as the industry is growing in its acceptance of DMaaS platforms, we're also seeing higher interest in microgrids and the integration of renewables in data centres.
+Just as the industry is growing in its acceptance of DMaaS platforms, we're also seeing higher interest in microgrids and the integration of renewables in data centers.
 The industry has embraced green, through the purchase of renewable credits, for example.
 But as renewables become even more cost-effective, they're a more appealing option for the industry.

-Furthermore, lithium ion battery adoption is also on the rise in data centres.
+Furthermore, lithium ion battery adoption is also on the rise in data centers.
 And, an increase in the use of prefabricated modular solutions will also help drive down lead times in 2019, which is looking to be a year of cloud-based, IoT offerings like our EcoStruxure platform.